sphars/spencerharston.com/src/now.md

 ## Reading

-And once again, continuing Brandon Sanderson's Stormlight Archive series with #4, _Rhythm of War_.
+Finished #4 of the Stormlight Archive, so going to start #5 in the new year.
+For now, something lighter - _When the Moon Hits Your Eye_ by John Scalzi.

 _See also my [/books page](/books/) for all my reading activity._

 ## Watching

-Looking into several options, like _Orphan Black_ now that it's on Netflix.
-Some days wish I opted for an Apple TV subscription, they've got lots I'm interested in.

-As always, finishing the latest season of _The Great British Baking Show_.
+Nothing particular of note at the moment.
+Haven't been as interested in anything as of late.

 ## Listening

-The real-time listening, thanks to Last.fm:
+Here's some real-time listening, thanks to Last.fm:

 <now-playing username="spencer314" recents="true"></now-playing>

 ## Playing

-Still working through _Fallout 4_, decided to follow a walkthrough so that I could keep focus on the next thing to do.
-Probably about half-way done with everything.
+Still working through _Fallout 4_.
+Nearly done with the main story, but working through the DLCs first.
+Though I'm really ready to move on to something else.

 Giving _Balatro_ a go on my Steam Deck.
 Managed to win my third round!